Loading...

 2. Constant communication

 As dementia progresses it begins to affect the patient’s ability to communicate.
 Caregivers and families need to be patient and understanding when communicating with them.
 Using simple language, speaking slowly and clearly, and avoiding arguments with the patient can be very helpful.
+This is especially important for those who look for dependable family companion for dementia journey.

 3. Keeping patients engaged